green-coding-solutions/documentation/content/en/docs/measuring/usage-scenario.md

       + Key-Value pairs for ENV variables inside the container
     - `ports:` **[int:int]** *(optional)*
       + Docker container portmapping on host OS to be used with `--allow-unsafe` flag.
+    - `depends_on` **[array]** *(optional)*
+      + Array of service names on which the service is dependent.
+It affects the startup order and forces the dependency to be "ready" before the service is started.
+Currently, only the [short syntax](https://docs.docker.com/compose/compose-file/05-services/#short-syntax-1) is supported.
     - `setup-commands:` **[array]** *(optional)*
       + Array of commands to be run before actual load testing.
 Mostly installs will be done here.
 Note that your docker container must support these commands and you cannot rely on a standard linux installation to provide access to /bin
     - `volumes:` **[array]**  *(optional)*